canonical/ubuntu-cloud-docs/oci/oci-explanation/index.rst

 Explanation
 ***********

-This section of the documentation covers the definitions of the Ubuntu and Ubuntu Pro container images.
+Here you'll find the definitions of the Ubuntu and Ubuntu Pro container images.

 .. toctree::